SonyCSL/apis-main/README.md

 In order to run multiple apis-mains on the same PC, multiple config.json and start.sh are needed.

 ### \<Example\>
+To run 3 apis-mains on the same PC.

 [Parameter Setting]